 - Motor repair and replacement if necessary

-PumpMan SoCal can repair, rebuild, redesign, or upgrade your Booster Pump to get it back in service as quickly as possible with the reliability that you expect.
+PumpMan Socal can repair, rebuild, redesign, or upgrade your Booster Pump to get it back in service as quick as possible with the reliability that you expect.
 We stand behind every rebuild or repair with our 100% workmanship guarantee.
-PumpMan SoCal’s Planned Maintenance Programs create peace of mind and system longevity.
+PumpMan Socal’s Planned Maintenance Programs create peace of mind and system longevity.